Exhibition

 Adel Abdessemed

-French artist of Berber origin, Adel Abdessemed graduated from the Beaux-Arts de Batna (1990) and Algiers (1994) as well as from the National School of Fine Arts of Lyon (1998).
+French artist of Berber origin, Adel Abdessemed graduated from the Beaux-Arts de Batna (1990) and Alger (1994) as well as from the École nationale des Beaux-Arts de Lyon (1998).

->Adel Abdessemed, Paris ADAGP 2023 Photography: Gilles Bensimon
+>Adel Abdessemed, Paris ADAGP 2023 Photograph: Gilles Bensimon

 The artist was the subject of a major retrospective at the Centre Pompidou, Paris in 2012.
-It is also represented in numerous international collections: Centre Pompidou, Paris; The Israel Museum, Jerusalem; Museum of Modern and Contemporary Art, Geneva; Musée d'Art moderne de la Ville de Paris; Pinault Collection Palazzo Grassi–Punta Della Dogana, Venice; Moderna Museet, Stockholm and the Black Gold Museum, Riyadh.
+It is also represented in many international collections: Centre Pompidou, Paris; The Israel Museum, Jerusalem; Musée d'Art moderne et contemporain, Geneva; Musée d'Art moderne de la Ville de Paris; Collection Pinault Palazzo Grassi–Punta Della Dogana, Venice; Moderna Museet, Stockholm and the Black Gold Museum, Riyadh.

 Curatorial coordination: Marie Deparis-Yafil

-With the collaboration of the Studio Abdessemed and of the Dvir Gallery, Tel-Aviv, Brussels, Paris
+With the collaboration of the Studio Abdessemed and the Dvir Gallery, Tel Aviv, Brussels, Paris

-The studio Adel Abdessemed certifies that the ivory used to make the sculpture 'My child' was legally acquired before 1990.
-All the parts that make it up have benefited from a CITES certificate, regulating trade in all or part of protected species, and have been subject to strict control aimed at ensuring not only their legal acquisition, but also of the absence of prejudice to the conservation status of the species.
-In accordance with the applicable international and Community standards, no animal has been slaughtered, by poaching or any other process, with a view to carrying out this work.
+The studio Adel Abdessemed certifies that the ivory used to make the sculpture "My child" was acquired legally, before 1990.
+All the parts comprising it have received a CITES certificate, regulating trade in all or part of protected species, and have been subject to strict control aimed at ensuring not only their legal acquisition, but also the absence of prejudice to the conservation status of the species.
+In accordance with the applicable international and community standards, no animal has been slaughtered, by poaching or any other process, with a view to carrying out this work.

-I discover the cycle of meetings around the exhibition
+I am discovering the cycle of encounters around the exhibition

 Free admission